 Doptelet is available only as a brand-name medication.
 It’s not currently available in generic form.

-A generic drug is an exact copy of the active drug in a brand-name medication.
+A generic drug is an exact copy of the active ingredient in a brand-name medication.
 Generics tend to cost less than brand-name drugs.

 The Food and Drug Administration (FDA) approves prescription drugs such as Doptelet to treat certain conditions.

 Doptelet is FDA-approved to increase platelet counts in adults with chronic (long-term) immune thrombocytopenia, also known as ITP.
 This condition used to be called idiopathic thrombocytopenic purpura.
-Doptelet is used for chronic ITP when other treatments haven’t worked well enough for you.
+Doptelet is used for chronic ITP when other treatments haven’t worked well enough for this condition.

 Doptelet stimulates your bone marrow to make more platelets.
 This reduces your risk of bleeding.

 Doptelet is used to increase your platelets to a level that helps lower your risk of bleeding.
-(This level is about 50,000 platelets per microliter).
-It’s not meant to return your platelet levels to normal levels.
+(This level is about 50,000 platelets per microliter [mcL].)
+It’s not meant to return your platelet levels to levels considered typical.

-Note: See “Other uses for Doptelet” below for information about other conditions this drug is used to treat.
+Note: For information about other conditions this drug is used to treat, see the “Other uses for Doptelet” section below.

 Effectiveness for adults with ITP

-Clinical studies have found Doptelet to be more effective than a placebo (a treatment with no active drug) at increasing platelet counts and reducing bleeding risk.
+Clinical trials have found Doptelet to be more effective than a placebo (a treatment with no active ingredient) at increasing platelet counts and reducing bleeding risk.
+For information about these trials, see Doptelet’s prescribing information.

 Doptelet for adults with chronic liver disease